fadi6366/A-Tale-Of-Fire-And-Blood/A Tale Of Fire And Blood/DRAFT 1/Chapter 16 ( A shadow from the past).md

 "Now you'll make my cry," Maria answered with a smile, wiping her eye.
 And all the sisters embraced her.
 For a moment she forgot all that was going on in her life.

+The next day, Maria met her family one last time before she entered the carriage.
+Elaria stood on the steps watching her embrace them all before leaving.
+She took a light breath, after Arlen the only person she became familiar was Maria.
+She then went inside, footsteps echoing in the silence.

 ***